 Redundant Connection

-Explore how to apply the union find data structure to detect and remove redundant connections in an undirected graph.
-Understand the problem of transforming a graph with cycles into a tree by removing the appropriate edge.
-This lesson helps you implement efficient solutions for graph connectivity problems commonly encountered in coding interviews.
+Explore how to use the Union Find data structure in C++ to detect and remove redundant connections in an undirected graph.
+Understand the problem of cycles in graphs and develop a solution to make the graph a tree by removing specific edges, enhancing your skills for coding interviews focusing on graph algorithms.

 Statement

-We’re given an undirected graph consisting of nn nodes.
-The graph is represented as an array called edges, of length nn, where edges[i] = [a, b] indicates that there is an edge between nodes a and b in the graph.
+We’re given an undirected graph consisting of nodes.
+The graph is represented as an array called edges, of length , where edges[i] = [a, b] indicates that there is an edge between nodes a and b in the graph.

 Constraints: